(79983) 1999 DF9

-' (provisional designation ') is a trans-Neptunian object of the Kuiper belt, classified as a non-resonant cubewano, that measures approximately 270 kilometers in diameter.
+' is a trans-Neptunian object of the Kuiper belt, classified as a non-resonant cubewano, that measures approximately 270 kilometers in diameter.

 Discovery

 It was discovered on 20 February 1999, by American and British astronomers Jane Luu, Chad Trujillo and David C. Jewitt at the U.S. Kitt Peak National Observatory in Arizona.
 As no precoveries were taken, the minor planet's observation arc begins with its discovery observation in 1999.

 Classification and orbit

 The minor planet is a classical Kuiper belt object or "cubewano", which are not in an orbital resonance with Neptune and do not cross the giant planet's orbit.
 It orbits the Sun at a distance of 39.8–53.6 AU once every 319 years and 1 month (116,560 days).
 Its orbit has an eccentricity of 0.15 and an inclination of 10° with respect to the ecliptic.
 This makes it a relatively eccentric body for a classical Kuiper belt object, which typically have low-eccentricities of 0.10 or less.